 George: Everyone.
 Because everyone, at the same time as they cultivate letters and science, should do some manual work; everyone should work with their heads and their hands.
 Those two kinds of work, far from prejudicing each other, help each other because for a man to be healthy he needs to exercise all his organs, the brain as well as the muscles.
-Whoever has a developed intelligence and is used to thinking, also gets on analysis it is they who command.
-But the truth is quite different.
-The poor, who precisely because they are poor are also ignorant and suspicious, vote as the priests and bosses want them to, and will continue to do so as long as they don't have economic independence and a clear awareness of their interests.
+Whoever has a developed intelligence and is used to thinking, also gets on better in manual work; and whoever is healthy, as one is when one exercises one's strength in hygienic conditions, also has a more agile and penetrating mind.